 Raising an amiibo to Level 50 takes a long time.
 So here’s the plan: play as Toon Link as you fight against your FP, and play on Battlefield- or Ω-form stages in each match.
 If you’re happy with how your FP is behaving when it reaches Level 30 (give or take a few levels), you can switch its learning off and level it up in the background against CPUs or other FPs.
 Here are all the moves you should be teaching your Toon Link FP to use:

-- Up tilt: Links into itself a few times.
+- Up tilt can link into itself a few times.
 You can then follow up with an up air or up smash!
 Up smash can also be used immediately after a parry to great effect.

 While training Toon Link, you’ll want to avoid using any of his special moves (other than Spin Attack for recovery purposes only).
 For one, the AI can’t learn to camp with them; furthermore, because FPs do not save matchup experience, Toon Link will still fire a bunch of projectiles at opponents who could easily reflect them.
 As mentioned before, if you want to go off-stage, you can — just keep in mind that it’s a bit risky against human enemies.
 If you do decide to edgeguard, do so with a forward or back air.

 It’s difficult (if not impossible) for Toon Link and Young Link to hold a candle to Link, who is one of the most popular and successful tournament contenders in competitive amiibo training.
 They can at least try to hold a candle to him, though, so we hope this guide helps get you on the right track!
 If you have any questions during training, feel free to join our Discord server and ask.
 If you want to learn how to enter online tournaments, please refer to our Powersaves guide or mobile backup guide.
 As always, we also appreciate donations if you like what you read today.
 We’ve also got a Patreon page as an alternative option!
 Until next time — happy training!

 If you would like to read more amiibo training guides, please follow this link.